TW: dead bodies, implied abuse

 I took a deep breath.
 “No. No, I don’t think so.”
 Gurjas’s daughter was six.
 Whoever he’d had with him, it hadn’t been Sulha Chaudhury.
 “Did you see where she went?”

 “She ran off…that way.”
 She pointed downtown.
 That wasn’t the most helpful direction, but I jotted it down anyway.
-“She was… thin.
-And her eyes weren’t right.”
+“She was… thin, too thin.
+Not just thinner than me, the kind where you know she hasn’t been eating.
+Bones sticking out.
+And something wasn’t – right.”

 The ghost nodded.
 I had the feeling I was being rude, and awkwardly, I added.
 “What’s your name?”